jpetazzo/intro-to-docker/slides/Ambassadors/Body.md

   be tracked by the ambassador containers, and the web application container will still be able to connect, without reconfiguration.

-<!SLIDE>
+---
-# Ambassadors for simple service discovery
+## Ambassadors for simple service discovery

 Use case: